neuroneural/nshor_docker/readme.md

 * sets the SLURM array to the number calculated in the previous step
 * submits the `procruns.job` script to SLURM as an sbatch submission

-#### The `submitforce.sh` Script
-* copies the `mkpths.sh` and `subjects.txt` files up a directory
-* deletes the output directories for all subjects
-* recreates the output directories for all subjects using `mkpths.sh`
-* calculates the number of runs
-* submits the sbatch job to SLURM setting array to number of runs

 #### The `setvarstest.sh` Script
 * sets the environment variables necessary to run this script in the container